KAA1 – FAQs

-For Years 7 – 10, there have been three kinds of visit:
+For Years 7 – 10, there were three kinds of visit:

 1) Visits during the school day: Students visited the building form by form accompanied by their form tutor and senior staff, with members of the school therapy team on hand in case any student became upset.

-3) Targeted visits for selected students: For obvious reasons, students who we know to have been particularly badly affected by the fire are being taken individually or in small groups, with additional therapy.
-We are in the process of contacting these families, but if you feel your child falls into this category and would like to visit KAA1 with your child, you can contact the school directly on 0207 313 5800 ext 2 to arrange this.
+3) Targeted visits for selected students: For obvious reasons, students who we know to have been particularly badly affected by the fire were taken individually or in small groups, with additional therapy.

 Use of the building

-We are still considering how we can modify our use of the building to help students adjust to being back.
-Our current plans include:
+We made changes to our use of the KAA building to help students adjust to being back.
+These changes included:

 · Opening up some of our internal spaces and the Art Terrace overlooking Silchester Road at break and lunch.

-· Lunchtime “enrichments” and supervised activities in the sports hall and theatre each lunch break.
+· Lunchtime “enrichments” and supervised activities in the sports hall each lunch break.

 · Not doing “line-ups” in the playground near the tower anymore.